Elland Rail Station and Access Package

 Will there be direct trains to Leeds and if so, which line will they use (e.g. will it go to Leeds via Halifax, Bradford Interchange, Pudsey etc or via Dewsbury, Batley, Morley etc?)

-Carl asked over 5 years ago
+Carl asked about 6 years ago

 Development of a suitable train service timetable for Elland station will be a continuous process throughout the development of this project.
 Current assumptions show direct services between Elland and Leeds operating on both the Calder Valley line (via Halifax) and Huddersfield line (via Dewsbury).